osmiyaki/ArduinoSerialReader/README.md

 # ArduinoSerialReader
-A Pythons program to read serial output from and Arduino in a RaspberryPy Serial GPIO
+A Pythons program to read serial output from an Arduino in a RaspberryPy Serial GPIO